The words are barely out of my friend’s mouth and I’m protesting, horrified that anyone would think I actually went to Paris just to buy earrings.

 But that night and the comment about my earrings made me realise that it’s time to own all of my life: Not just the pain, but the pleasure too.
 You can’t be half-authentic and only share your challenges and failures without sharing whatever brings you joy and your success as well.
 Being authentic doesn’t mean you only share your darkness, it means you share your light right alongside it.

 Since noticing my unwillingness to own all of my life, I’ve noticed this in other women too.
 When I look around it feels like something we could all get better at: I’m surrounded by so many women doing amazing things and living incredible lives – many in deep service to others – who downplay their achievements or the beautiful ways in which they choose to live.

-Sometimes I wonder if we’ve all become so obsessed with being authentic that we’re in danger of only sharing our pain, desperate to be admired for how ‘real’ we are, rather than for embracing a life of abundance and joy and for celebrating our successes – whatever success means to you.
+Sometimes I wonder if we’ve all become so obsessed with being ‘authentic’ we’re in danger of only sharing our pain, desperate to be admired for how ‘real’ we are, rather than for embracing a life of abundance and joy and for celebrating our successes – whatever success means to you.

-So, I’m taking ownership of everything that life has given to me, and that includes all the painful things that have happened; the heartbreak and deep loneliness that came with the ending of my first marriage, the death of a loved one, my history of disordered eating, the periods of depression and the pain I know is yet to come.
+So, I’m taking ownership of everything that life has given to me, and that includes all the painful things that have happened; the heartbreak and deep loneliness that came with the ending of my first marriage, the death of a loved one, my history of disordered eating, the periods of depression and also the pain I know is yet to come.
 But if I’m going to own the pain, then I’m going to stand up and own the pleasure too.
 I want to be a living, breathing body of gratitude for all of it.
 I’ve created this life through the choices – both good and bad – and the sacrifices, I’ve made.

 Please own your life, every single piece of it.
 For when you own all of your life, you give others permission to do the same.